zacharyedwardsdowns/Skopos-Security/README.md

 A motion detection/image recognition vision system with an accompanying website.

 #### Vision System
-Will utilize a raspberry pi with a webcam for a camera.
+Will utilize a raspberry pi with a webcam for a camera!

 The vision system will be programmed in Python using the openCV library.